ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## November 6, 2020

+- in sync with the hyper-capi branch of November 4
+- fixed the torture test mistakes by making sure I use the API correctly
+- rebased the work on top of the HSTS stuff that landed the other day, although HSTS is not even close to working with Hyper builds yet

 ## November 3, 2020

 - "torture tests" on test case 1 brought up an interesting API issue (which turned out to be me not understanding it)